matthewgeng/cs452/README-K2.md

 Upload the image to any pi and upon reboot, the game tests will run.

-There are 3 tests, and after each one, we ask for user input before running the next for visual ease.
+There are 3 tests, and after each one, we prompt for user input before running the next for visual ease.

-### Performance Measurements
+## Performance Measurements

+First ensure that we are in the correct measurements SHA specified in the PDF or in the k2-measurements branch

 `git checkout k2-measurements`